jesp209i/AcmeCorp/readme.md

 - shutdown the dotnet project, if it is running
 - now go to `src\AcmeCorp.WebApi`
 - open the file `appsettings.json`
-- change line 10 to reflect the port number you selected for docker
+- change line 10 to reflect the port number you selected for the database server in docker:

 ```JSON
 ...